 Sweden’s Minister for Policy Coordination and Energy, Ibrahim Baylan speaks to us about the importance of a sustainable Swedish energy policy

-The goal of Swedish energy policy is: “to ensure, with as little environmental impact as possible, a secure electricity supply for companies and households at competitive prices.”
+The goal of Swedish energy policy is: “to ensure, with as little environmental impact as possible, secure electricity supply for companies and households at competitive prices.”
 (1) We were fortunate to interview the country’s current Minister for Policy Coordination and Energy, Ibrahim Baylan about his ambitions to make Sweden ahead of the game when it comes to implementing energy efficiency measures.

 The interview kicks off when we ask the Minister about his goals for energy policy in terms of environmental impact and security of supply for companies and households.
 We also picked up from the conversation that the Government of Sweden’s planned energy efficiency measures are both ambitious and exciting, as the Minister goes on to reveal.